X-Ry/x-ry.github.io/_posts/2018-12-22-6-Years-of-First-Robotics.md

 comments: false
 ---

-<span class="drop-cap">I</span>t's all started 6 years ago when I moved to Lincoln Park.
+<span class="drop-cap">I</span>t all started 6 years ago when I moved to Lincoln Park.
 On the first day, I got invited to join a FLL( First Lego League) team.
 In the past 6 years, I've designed, built many robots, competed in regional and state comptitions.
 Aside from winning countless medals, this journey awarded me with rich experiences in the filed of engineering and a group of wonderful friends.
 Here are some specical moments.

-## The Human Pyrimid:
+## The Human Pyramid (FIRST Lego League 2016)

 ![ARE YOU READDDDYYYYYY](https://x-ry.github.io/assets/images/posts/DSC_0117.JPG)